nyg/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/REPORT.md

 > 2. **Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
 If any, provide references to your readings for the improvements.**

+This solution seems to be a good way of implementing a cluster with autodiscovery of nodes however it wasn't that easy to configure everything as we wanted.
+It could probably be better but it gets the job done.

 ## <a name="difficulties"></a>Difficulties found

+The configuration was quite heavy and we weren't sure of what we were doing until the end where everything comes together.
+Also it wasn't really clear to us whether we were supposed to use `docker-compose` or `docker run`.

 ## <a name="conclusion"></a>Conclusion

+This laboratory has helped us better understand how to deal with cluster management when we're using a auto discovery protocol such as Serf.
+We also learned about the different protocol that could also provides a `gossip protocol` and how they operate withing a given cluster.
+We also learned more about `haproxy`.